stevejay/middleengine-website/src/posts/2021-12-20-performance-issues-with-the-prop-getters-pattern-in-react.md

 ## Conclusion

-The prop getter pattern is useful to know.
+The prop getters pattern is useful to know.
 It can be used to create a clean API for developers, one that allows them to easily integrate their own refs and callbacks.
 However, there can issues with supporting memoization of the prop getters when trying to improve rendering performance.
 There are solutions but they might not be concurrent mode safe or they may make the API trickier to use.

 ---